aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 ### Features in preview

 - Internet-exit for Zscaler is in preview
-- `eos_validate_state` is being enriched to support new tests for WAN designs.
 - EVPN WAN gateway is in preview as it requires the use of `wan_use_evpn_node_settings_for_lan`.
 It is supported only on sites with single WAN Router.

 ### Known limitations